-The on-site ads module allow you to track ads impressions and clicks on your website/application.
-As the marketing campaign module doesn't allow us to keep track of several campaign running simultaneously during the same session, we also dispatch Batch data on the on-site ads module to allow our customers to retrieve all data, campaign per campaign, on the AT Internet dashboard.
+The on-site ads module allows you to track ads impressions and clicks on your website/application.
+As the marketing campaign module doesn't allow us to keep track of several campaigns running simultaneously during the same session, we also dispatch Batch data on the on-site ads module to allow our customers to retrieve all data, campaign per campaign, on the AT Internet dashboard.

 You can consult those data in Content > On-site Ads > Publisher Campaigns on the AT Internet dashboard.

 The dispatcher gathers the XTOR tag from the deeplink URL and from the custom payload of your campaign.